cyberark/conjur-service-broker-go/README.md

     cf push --no-start --random-route
     ```

     > **NOTE:** For Service Broker versions pre-1.1.0, the release will not include a ZIP file.
 Instead of downloading
     > the release ZIP you can clone the repository itself.

 3.  **Configure the Service Broker application**

     The Conjur Service Broker uses HTTP basic authentication, and the credentials it uses must be stored as environment variables in the Service Broker app:

     > **NOTE:** The username and password may be any values you choose.
 These are used by the Service Broker to verify
     > that requests are coming from the Cloud Foundry foundation.

-    ```
+    ```sh
     cf set-env conjur-service-broker SECURITY_USER_NAME [value]
     cf set-env conjur-service-broker SECURITY_USER_PASSWORD [value]
     ```

     To configure the Service Broker to communicate with your external Conjur instance, the Service Broker app requires the following environment variables:

-    - `CONJUR_ACCOUNT`:
+    *   `CONJUR_ACCOUNT`:
         the account name for the Conjur instance you are connecting to.

-    - `CONJUR_APPLIANCE_URL`:
+    *   `CONJUR_APPLIANCE_URL`:
         the URL of the Conjur appliance instance you are connecting to.
 When using an HA Conjur master cluster, this should be the URL of the master load balancer.

-    - `CONJUR_FOLLOWER_URL` (HA only):
+    *   `CONJUR_FOLLOWER_URL` (HA only):
         If using high availability, this should be the URL of a load balancer for the cluster's Follower instances.
 This is the URL that applications use to communicate with Conjur.

-    - `CONJUR_POLICY`:
+    *   `CONJUR_POLICY`:
         the Policy branch where new Host identities should be added.
 The Conjur identity specified in `CONJUR_AUTHN_LOGIN` must have `create` and `update` permissions on this policy branch.

         > **NOTE:** The `CONJUR_POLICY` is optional, but is *strongly* recommended.
 If this value is not specified, the Service Broker uses the `root` Conjur policy.

         > **NOTE:** If you use multiple CloudFoundry foundations, this policy branch should include an identifier for the foundation to distinguish applications deployed in each foundation.
 For example, if you have both a `production` and `development` foundation, then your policy branches for each Conjur Service Broker might be `cf/prod` and `cf/dev`.

-    - `CONJUR_AUTHN_LOGIN`:
+    *   `CONJUR_AUTHN_LOGIN`:
         the identity of a Conjur Host (of the form `host/host-id`) with `create`
         and `update` privileges on `CONJUR_POLICY`.
 This account is used to add
         and remove Hosts from Conjur policy as apps are deployed to or removed
         from the platform.

         If you are using Enterprise Conjur, you should add an annotation on the
         Service Broker Host in policy to indicate which platform the Service
         Broker is used on.
 The policy you load should similar to:

         ```yaml
         - !host
           id: cf-service-broker
           annotations:
             platform: cloudfoundry
         ```

         You may elect to set `platform` to `cloudfoundry` or to `pivotalcloudfoundry`, for example.
 This annotation is used to set annotations on Hosts added by the Service Broker, so that they show in the Conjur UI with the appropriate platform logo.

         > **NOTE:** The `CONJUR_AUTHN_LOGIN` value for the Host created in policy above is `host/cf-service-broker`.

-    - `CONJUR_AUTHN_API_KEY`:
+    *   `CONJUR_AUTHN_API_KEY`:
         the API Key of the Conjur Host whose identity you have provided in `CONJUR_AUTHN_LOGIN`.

-    - `CONJUR_SSL_CERTIFICATE`:
+    *   `CONJUR_SSL_CERTIFICATE`:
         the PEM-encoded x509 CA certificate chain for Conjur.
 This is required if your Conjur installation uses SSL (e.g. Conjur Enterprise).

         This value may be obtained by running the command:

         ```sh-session
         $ openssl s_client -showcerts -servername [CONJUR_DNS_NAME] \